douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ##### Overview of Major Paradigms

 1.  **Imperative Programming**: This paradigm is about giving the computer a sequence of tasks to perform in order, typically using statements.
-It\'s the most straightforward paradigm, where the focus is on how to achieve the objectives.
+It's the most straightforward paradigm, where the focus is on how to achieve the objectives.
 Languages like C and Python can be used in this style.

 2.  **Object-Oriented Programming (OOP)**: Focused on creating objects that contain both data and methods, OOP is about designing software around these objects.
 It encourages code reusability through inheritance and encapsulation.
 Languages like Java, C++, and Python support this paradigm.